Press Release

 Share:

-At the end of this course, participants will be able to:
+The course will help physicians best care for their patients with kidney disease.
+By the end of the course, participants will be able to:

 - Distinguish the strengths and weaknesses of the race-free and race-corrected estimates of kidney function (eGFR) based on their derivation, biases, practicality, and ability to predict kidney failure replacement therapy and mortality.